It’s time to change the old paradigm about artists die poor, today anyone can learn how to make money being an artist.

 Have you thought about how much money you spend on the materials you use to create your work?

-What about if you start making money from them?
+What about if you start making money by telling your readers what materials and brands you use?

 Yes, today any artist and crafter can make some money from their websites or Social Media accounts when they share some moments from their work and the followers see some materials the artist uses to create his or her work and they will get them from them.